The Government House will be featured as part of the St. Augustine History Festival.

 Where: Butler Beach, 5860 A1A on Anastasia Island

-What: Dr. Darien Andreu, a professor in Flagler's Department of English, is the director of the Minorcan Studies Project, which serves to create awareness of the richness of the 250-year-old Minorcan heritage community.
-She will discuss the connections between Flagler College and the Minorcan community in St. Augustine, particularly those with the Dr. Andrew Anderson Family, Stephen Vincent Benét, and the Mindorcan Well.
-After her talk, Flager will host a reception with refreshment.
+What: Dr. Darien Andreu, a professor in Flagler College's Department of English, is the director of the Minorcan Studies Project, which creates awareness of the richness of the 250-year-old Minorcan heritage community.
+She will discuss the connections between Flagler College and the Minorcan community in St. Augustine, particularly those with the Dr. Andrew Anderson Family, Stephen Vincent Benét, and the Minorcan Well.
+After her talk, Flager College hosts a reception with refreshments.
 This event is free and open to anyone aged 18 and older.

 When: Thursday, May 8, 2025, from 6:00 to 7:30 p.m.